typesupply/lasermeasure/source/documentation/index.md

 - is ignore components necessary?
 - should the value used in `selector.segmentStrokeHitByPoint_` vary with the zoom level?
 - use italic angle for vertical ray?
-- get the editor background color to use for text